nkmathew/intern-portal/README.md

     - General description of the workplace and what they do
     - Working hours(start and departure date)
     - Give's weekly report on the progress of the intern
+  + Should have a form that enables the supervisor to note down the students progress during the internship
 + Intern
   + Fills logbook daily
   + Should show the intern his/her progess including: